sathyamus/ReadME/Kubernetes.md

   - etcd holds the status of any k8s component
   - connecting deployments to pods
   - connecting services to deployments

+    - Deployment manages the ReplicaSet
+    - ReplicaSet manages the Pods
+    - Pods is an abstactions of container
+    - Template is the blueprint for pod
+    - Template has its own metadata and spec section
+    - Deployment metadata has label, which is connected to its spec selector
+    - Deployment metadata lable is also connected with service spec selector and deployment template metadata label

 #### Deploy Containers
   - Details of the cluster and its health status can be discovered